 Chris Fennell is an Associate Professor of Anthropology and Law at the University of Illinois at Urbana-Champaign, specializing in legal anthropology, African diaspora studies, and historical anthropology.
-He has conducted archaeological investigations at 19th century sites in Illinois, Virginia, and South Carolina with grant support by the National Science Foundation and National Endowment for the Humanities.
-After clerking for the Honorable Jane R. Roth (D. Del./3d Circuit), Chris was a practicing attorney for several years in Washington, D.C. in the areas of antitrust, contracts, product liability, torts, false claims, and securities disputes.
+He has been appointed a University Scholar in recognition of excellence in his research, scholarship, and teaching.
+Fennell has conducted archaeological investigations at 19th century sites in Illinois, Virginia, and South Carolina with grant support by the National Science Foundation and National Endowment for the Humanities.
+After clerking for the Honorable Jane R. Roth (D. Del./3d Circuit), he was a practicing attorney for several years in Washington, D.C., in the areas of antitrust, contracts, product liability, torts, false claims, and securities disputes.

-He has also taught at the University of Virginia, Roosevelt University, Texas State University, and the University of Texas Law School.
-Chris offers law school courses on anthropology, law, social norms, and the dynamics of racism, as well as archaeology courses for undergraduate and graduate students, and has received a number of awards for teaching excellence.
+He has also taught at the University of Texas Law School, University of Virginia, Roosevelt University, and Texas State University.
+Fennell offers law school courses on anthropology, law, social norms, and the dynamics of racism, as well as archaeology courses for undergraduate and graduate students, and has received a number of awards for teaching excellence.